Simply Ducky

 RESPONSIBLE TO: CEO

-As a member of the Senior Leadership Team, the Director of Environmental & Food Services provides oversight and strategic direction of the Environmental and Food Services Departments.
-The Director provides a vital link between the Environmental and Food Services department and its personnel and the leadership team.
-Reporting to the CEO, the Director of Environmental & Food Services is responsible for the overall management and delivery of services of the departments in collaboration with departmental supervisors.
-The essential functional areas of responsibility include infrastructure planning and coordination as well as providing the direction and supervision for the overall safe and efficient running of the physical building and equipment, program accountability, sanitation, safety and security, equipment use and care, procurement, financial management and record keeping, personnel management and professional development.
-In keeping with our Mission, Vision and Values and our philosophy of Resident Centered Care, the Director of Environmental & Food Services, as a partner in the provision of care and support of our Residents, represents the home in a positive, professional, efficient and confidential manner.
+As a member of the Senior Leadership Team, the Director provides oversite and strategic direction for the Environmental and Food Services Departments.
+The Director is responsible for the overall management and delivery of the services of the departments in collaboration with the departmental supervisor.
+Key functions of the position include; infrastructure planning, safe and efficient running of the building and equipment, staffing, I.T. including phone and computers systems, financial responsibility, procurement, professional development and the coordination with Senior’s and Long-Term Care for funding opportunities such as Capital Equipment, Emergency Funding and Capital Renewal Requests, The Director is also an ex-officio member of RK Board committees, as appointed by the Board.
+In keeping with our Mission, Vision, and Values and our philosophy of Resident Centered Care, the Director is a partner in the provision of care and support of our Residents, represents the home in a positive, professional, efficient, and confidential manner.

 Key Responsibilities